lukevenediger/statsd-csharp-client/README.md

 * Send metrics over a UDP or TCP connection

 Coming soon:
-* Support for sets and count sampling
+* Support for count sampling and histograms
 * batch-and-pump - collecting stats and sending them out in a batch at regular intervals
 * Output to an HTTP endpoint